postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 }
 ```

-Here, we are adding specific methods to build the aspects that will be applied to methods or properties.
-Each method takes a builder object as a parameter, which is used to add the actual advice to them.
+The `BuildAspect` methods are the _entry points_ of the aspect.
+The Metalama framework will invoke either of these methods for each declaration to which the aspect is applied.
+The `BuildAspect` method is executed at _compile time_.

+Next, we must add two _templates_: one template method, and one template property.
+Templates must be annotated with the `[Template]` attribute.
+As you already know, templates can combine compile-time and run-time code.

+Finally, we must edit the `BuildAspect` to instruct that Metalama must override the target method or property with the given template.
+This is done by calling the `builder.Advice.Override(target, template)` method.

+If you look at the source code of the [OverrideMethodAspect](https://github.com/postsharp/Metalama.Framework/blob/HEAD/Metalama.Framework/Aspects/OverrideMethodAspect.cs
+), which should already be familiar to you, you will find that this is exactly what this class is doing for methods, except that the template method is abstract.

-Once these methods have been fleshed out, they should look like this:
+Once the `BuildAspect` and template methods have been fleshed out, they should look like this:

 ```c#
 [AttributeUsage(AttributeTargets.Method | AttributeTargets.Property)]